 After attending an excellent presentation by Danielle Correia at last year’s Encaustic Conference on working with encaustic on photographs, I have done some experimenting of my own.

-Five experiments with photographs in Encaustic are outlined in this post.
+Five experiments with Encaustic Photographs are outlined in this post.

 1. Photograph Dipped in Wax: